...

 Beyond the Basics: Backing Up and Securing Messages

-Android’s Google Drive backups are automatic but opaque.
-For full control:
+Android native Google Drive automatic backups are opaque.
+For complete control:

-• SMS Backup & Restore (Joey Apps): XML exports to cloud or SD card.
+• SMS Backup & Restore (Joey Apps): Exports to XML on SD card or cloud.

 If you want next-level security, try pushing mmssms.db to a private IPFS node—tamper-proof, globally accessible and entirely in your hands.